 Software Engineering Subprogram

-A subprogram in software engineering is available to both thesis and nonthesis students.
+A software engineering subprogram is available to both thesis and nonthesis students.
 Both thesis and nonthesis options require a minimum of 30 s.h. of graduate credit.
 All rules for additional credit and the M.S. final examination are the same as for the M.S. without the subprogram.
-Successful completion of the subprogram results in a designation that specifies the software engineering subprogram on a student's transcript.
+Successful completion of the subprogram results in a degree designation that specifies the software engineering subprogram on a student's transcript.

 The software engineering subprogram requires the following course work.

 |ECE:5310||Introduction to VLSI Design||3|